Quantization of the higher Berry curvature and the higher Thouless pump: Framework

-For example, for $d=1$ the higher Berry curvature is the closed 3-form $\omega^{(3)}$.
-Intuitively, its cohomology class measures the flow of Berry curvature from the right half of the spin chain to the left half.
+For $d=0$, this is just the usual Berry curvature (Chern number) of a line bundle.
+For $d=1$ the higher Berry curvature is a closed 3-form $\omega^{(3)}$ whose cohomology class measures the flow of Berry curvature from the right half of the spin chain to the left half \cite{HermeleEtAl}.

-By Proposition \ref{thm:MC} all gapped smooth families (and thus all SRE and invertible smooth families) have a solution to (\ref{eqn:descent}) and thus a higher Berry class.

 When the system under consideration is equipped with an on-site action of a compact Lie group $G$ we can consider equivariant smooth families $(\psi,\derG)$ parametrized by a $G$-manifold\footnote{The 1-form $\derG$ is assumed to be $G$-equivariant too.} and there is an equivariant version of the above descent procedure.
-We describe it here in the case that $G=U(1)$ and the $U(1)$-action on the parameter space $M$ is trivial -- in other words, $\psi$ is a smooth family of states on $M$ that is $U(1)$-invariant for each $x\in M$, and $\derG$ is a $U(1)$-invariant element of $\Omega^1(M,\mfkDal)$.
+We describe it here in the case that $G=U(1)$ and the $U(1)$-action on the parameter space $M$ is trivial -- in other words, $(\psi,\derG)$ is a smooth family of states on $M$ that is $U(1)$-invariant for each $x\in M$, and $\derG$ is a $U(1)$-invariant element of $\Omega^1(M,\mfkDal)$.